thismatters/django-operator/README.md

 * [x] incorporate metrics from metric server into autoscaling. (use horizontal pod autoscaling instead!)
 * [x] unittests! -- could probably still use more tho
 * [x] Explore a more declarative pattern
+* [x] more active monitoring of child resources (prevent deletion, &c.) -- daemon to check for the presence of the each `created` thing.
+* [x] Better tracking of objects as they are created for garbage collection in event of failed migration, more robust cleanup should include garbage collection -- requires expanded process
 * [ ] documentation for users
-* [ ] more active monitoring of child resources (prevent deletion, &c.)
-* [ ] Better tracking of objects as they are created for garbage collection in event of failed migration, more robust cleanup should include garbage collection
-* [ ] More paths to the cleanup step
 * [ ] Consider restructuring the CRD to have sections for each purpose (`{"app": {"xyz": "val", "abc": "val"}}` as opposed to `{"xyz": {"app": "val", "worker": "val"}}`)

 ### v0.2.0